ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 Select one of the following options:
 * **Windows Server VM with iSCSI storage**.
 This option is not supported by VMware® Regulated Workloads instances.
 * **Single Windows VSI with iSCSI storage**.
 This option is not supported by Security and Compliance Readiness Bundle instances or VMware Regulated Workloads instances.
 * **Bare metal server with local storage**.
-This option requires VMware vSphere 7.
+This option requires VMware vSphere® 7.

 ### Storage size
 {: #veeam_ordering-config-storage-size}

 The capacity that meets your storage needs.
 This option is not applicable to the **Bare metal server with local storage** deployment type.

-For an example that shows what the capacity might be like, see [Capacity planning for backup repositories](https://helpcenter.veeam.com/docs/one/reporter/capacity_planning_for_repositories.html?ver=100){: external}.
+For an example that shows what the capacity might be like, see [Capacity planning for backup repositories](https://helpcenter.veeam.com/docs/one/reporter/capacity_planning_for_repositories.html?ver=120){: external}.

 ### Storage performance
 {: #veeam_ordering-config-storage-performance}